klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 The `startWarmUp` iterates the latest state trie to warm-up the trie cache.
 The iteration will be automatically stopped if 90% of the trie cache is full.
-The method returns an error if it fails to start a warm-up, or `null` if it succeeds to start.
+The method returns an error if it fails in starting a warm-up, or `null` if it successfully has started it.

 | Client  | Method invocation                                            |
 | :-----: | ------------------------------------------------------------ |